Three young female students stand outside of classroom holding books, rural India

 • South Asia: 28%

-Empowering women and girls is morally essential and makes entire communities and countries more prosperous, sustainable, and resilient.
-Aside from slowing population growth, when women have bodily autonomy, they are better able to maintain their health, raise healthy children with good prospects, and make key contributions to society.
-Enabling women to enter the workforce boosts economic growth and research shows that more women in decision-making positions leads to more policies aimed at protecting the environment and improving health and education.
+Empowering women and girls is morally imperative for the sake of the individuals who benefit.
+It also makes entire communities and countries more prosperous, sustainable, and resilient.
+When women have bodily autonomy, they are better able to care for their own health, raise healthy children with good prospects, and make key contributions to society.
+Removing barriers to women entering the workforce boosts economic growth, and research shows that more women in decision-making positions leads to more policies aimed at protecting the environment and improving health and education.

 Related Content